celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 This is a centralization bottleneck as it happens both during initial start-up and for any re-starts.

 In this ADR, we wish to aleviate this problem by allowing nodes to bootstrap from previously seen peers.
-This is a simple solution that allows the network alleviate the start-up centralisation bottleneck such that nodes can join the network without the need for hardcoded bootstrappers up re-start
+This is a simple solution that allows the network alleviate the start-up centralisation bottleneck such that nodes can join the network without the need for hardcoded bootstrappers being up on re-start

 (_Original issue available in references_)